nkerschner/macOSDrives/README.md

 Size: 110 GB
 Description: Contains the ASR images

+## Using Mist for macOS installers
+Mist is a helpful tool for downloading macOS Firmwares and Installers.
+It can be found at: [](https://github.com/ninxsoft/Mist)

 # Running the script
 Run the script from the recoveryOS terminal with the command `sh -c "$(curl -fsSL mac.nscott.xyz/go.sh)"`